 If you are seeking out information about hysteroscopy, most likely you or someone you know has been told that they should have the procedure.
 A doctor usually discovers the need for this surgery when their patient has experienced the usual symptoms or if they have been having trouble getting pregnant.

 Hysteroscopy helps the doctor to look into the uterus in order to diagnose and treat any existing issues.
 A hysteroscope, a small telescope with a light connected to it, is inserted through the vagina and into the uterus.
 A camera on the hysteroscope provides images that the doctor will view on a screen so that they are able to see exactly what is causing their patient trouble.
 If your doctor has recommended this for you, there is nothing to be afraid of.

 The procedure will hopefully give you the answers that you are searching for.
-Keep reading to learn more details about this procedure and what it could mean for you.
+Keep reading to learn the why, when, and how of this procedure and what it could mean for you.

 Why Hysteroscopy is Performed

 The common reasons that hysteroscopy is performed are:

 - To find the cause of abnormal bleeding, which usually means that a woman’s menstrual periods are heavier or last longer than usual.